jemedeiros/jemedeiros.github.io/_posts/2025-10-18-Fear ex post.md

 In a way, it did help a bit.
 Even if this phenomenon I will call "fear ex post" - because the feeling surges after the fact is accomplished - continued to resurface on that day, the lesson was there.
 The Skateboard Sensei turned into an uncertified psychoanalyst.
 Conversation, not in the privacy of the confession booth or of a psychologist’s clinic, no, conversation in public in the skatepark and training new tricks heals.

 <br/>
 <hr/>

-> ### Brief summary of characters:
+### Brief summary of characters:
-> As I try to protect their identities - at least of those minors or who are not publicly active - I must at least explain to you, my imaginary reader, who are the characters in these stories in the category of skateboard or surfskate.
-I named most of the more experienced skaters Senpais.
-If there is more than one mentioned in a story, I will differentiate between Senpai1 Senpai2 and so on.
-One other skater is the Sensei and another one is Senpai-Sensei.
-I am calling him that because he has a lot of skills, more than the usual Senpai, and offers really good advice and teachings.
+As I delve into these skateboarding and surfskate stories, I find myself walking a fine line between revealing too much and protecting the identities of those involved — especially minors or individuals who prefer to remain out of the public eye.
+Allow me, my imaginary reader, to introduce you to the key characters in this thrilling narrative:

+1. **Senpais**: These are the seasoned skaters, the ones who’ve mastered the art of gliding across concrete waves.
+I’ve affectionately dubbed them “Senpais.”
+When multiple Senpais appear in a story, I’ll distinguish them as Senpai1, Senpai2, and so forth.

+2. **Sensei**: Picture a skater with skills that transcend the ordinary.
+This individual isn’t just a Senpai; they’re a Sensei.
+Their wisdom, advice, and teachings elevate the entire skating experience.
+They’re the ones who can turn a simple kickturn into poetry in motion.

+3. **Senpai-Sensei**: Now, this character is a delightful blend of both Senpai and Sensei.
+They possess the skills of a seasoned skater but also offer valuable guidance to others.
+Think of them as the bridge between experience and mentorship.
+Remember, these characters aren’t just names — they’re the heartbeat of my skateboarding experiences.
+As we ride through twists, turns, and gravity-defying tricks, keep an eye out for their distinctive styles and personalities.
+These are real people.
 <hr/>
 <br/>